jhanley634/charcoal-light/ReadMe.md

-This repo supports performance testing for SE SmokeDetector regexes.
+This repo supports performance testing for Stack Exchange SmokeDetector regexes.
 It avoids storing 1.3 Gig of SmokeDetector's git history, and shows the path to transitioning SmokeDetector code and/or data to a new, smaller repo.